aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 ### Type files

-Deno supports various methods to add second class dependencies on type files.
+Deno supports various methods to add second-class dependencies on type files.

-They are second class, because usually they are
+They are second-class, because usually they are

 - not added to the `deno.json` file or the lock-file
 - missing an integrity hash